AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 their own legend screen.

-\(N\) The **Playback controls** are used to control the playback of cue lists and include a configurable T-bar for the Scene Master function and motorised A-B faders.
+\(N\) The **Playback controls** are used to control the playback of cue lists and include a T-bar for the Scene Master function and motorised A-B faders.

 ## Programming controls